tjesi/TTM4205/README.md

 This assignment will contain side-channel attack (SCA) lab work using the [ChipWhisperer Husky](https://rtfm.newae.com/Capture/ChipWhisperer-Husky)
 or [ChipWhisperer Level 1](https://rtfm.newae.com/Starter%20Kits/SCAPACK-L1) equipment, which we will provide to all students who signed up for the
 course.
-You have access to a computer lab in [Electro A176](https://link.mazemap.com/nYuDTF8q) for the assignments.
+You have access to the CRYPTO-LAB in [Electro A176](https://link.mazemap.com/nYuDTF8q) for the assignments.

 The assignement is available here: [TTM4205 ChipWhisperer Lab](assignments/2024/ChipWhisperer_Lab.pdf) (published 16/9)